sjkirwan/power-outage/README.md

   height="600"
   frameborder="0"
 ></iframe>

+After we ran our permuation test we got a p-value of 0.0005.
+This mean we reject the null hypothesis that the distribution of the length of a power outage in regulated states is the same as deregulated states

 # Framing a Prediction Problem
 My prediction goal is to predict the severity in terms of duration of a power outage.
 I'm choosing to use outage duration as the severity metric as MW and customers affected are both missing substantial data entires.
 This mdoel will be a regression model.
 I will evaluate the effectiveness with mean absolute error.
 Most varibles will be known at the time of the prediction.